-UI Setting Description Valid Range Default Value Default Gateway Specify the default gateway to use for DHCP clients in the pool.
-Valid IP address N/A Lease Time Specify the lease time to use for IP addresses assigned to DHCP clients in the pool.
-5 - 527039 minutes 1440 DNS Server 1 Specify the IP address to use for the first DNS server for DHCP clients in the pool.
+UI Setting Description Valid Range Default Value Lease Time Specify the lease time in minutes to use for IP addresses assigned to DHCP clients in the pool.
+5 to 527039 1440 DNS Server 1 Specify the IP address to use for the first DNS server for DHCP clients in the pool.
 Valid IP address N/A DNS Server 2 Specify the IP address to use for the second DNS server for DHCP clients in the pool.
 Valid IP address N/A NTP Server Specify the IP address to use for the NTP server for DHCP clients in the pool.
 Valid IP address N/A